term-world/topia-assignments-house-assignment/README.md

 ### Getting contents of your house

 Right now, the house is pretty empty.
 The output of another command, `ls` will show you this.
 Like `cd`, `ls` is short for something.
 In this case: "list."
 Given that there's nothing there, it would be helpful to have _stuff_.
+Any time you want to _list_ a directory (i.e. see what's there) just type `ls` and press `Enter`.

 If you've navigated away from your `house` folder, `cd` back to it.
 However, if you're there, we can populate your house with your things.
 They're currently stored on GitHub, the platform we use to do something called "versioning" our files.
 As with everything in our time in `term-world`, we'll get plenty more experience with the customs and protocols of living in our digital society.